sashizaki/PowerShell-Docs.ja-jp/reference/docs-conceptual/developer/format/selectioncondition-element-for-entryselectedby-for-listcontrol-format.md

 ms.topic: article
 ms.assetid: 7649d5d0-2b56-49b5-a670-dde46caca343
 caps.latest.revision: 11
-ms.openlocfilehash: f04a07c241268566eaedfe2b299c33d5be4dc19d
+ms.openlocfilehash: 7150b29ad84dfb587215ee3e64c356adbd5a6305
-ms.sourcegitcommit: 52a67bcd9d7bf3e8600ea4302d1fa8970ff9c998
+ms.sourcegitcommit: d43f66071f1f33b350d34fa1f46f3a35910c5d24
 ms.translationtype: MT
 ms.contentlocale: ja-JP
-ms.lasthandoff: 10/15/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "72364821"
+ms.locfileid: "74417542"
 ---
 # <a name="selectioncondition-element-for-entryselectedby-for-listcontrol-format"></a>ListControl の EntrySelectedBy の SelectionCondition 要素 (書式)

-リストビューのこの定義を使用するために必要な条件を定義します。 リスト定義に指定できる選択条件の数に制限はありません。
+Defines the condition that must exist to use this definition of the list view.
+There is no limit to the number of selection conditions that can be specified for a list definition.

-Configuration 要素 (Format) ViewDefinitions 要素 (書式) ビュー要素 (Format) ListControl 要素 (形式) ListEntries Element (format) ListEntry Element (format) ListEntry (Format) SelectionCondition 要素のエントリListEntry の EntrySelectedBy (形式)
+Configuration Element (Format) ViewDefinitions Element (Format) View Element (Format) ListControl Element (Format) ListEntries Element (Format) ListEntry Element (Format) EntrySelectedBy Element for ListEntry (Format) SelectionCondition Element for EntrySelectedBy for ListEntry (Format)

 ## <a name="syntax"></a>構文